iLink-CyberShARE/owl-samples/README.md

 // clean package build from scratch
 > mvn clean package

-// run the App.java
+// run the App.java will require to link libraries can do manually, via IDE or build a jar with included libraries
-go to target/classes
->java cybershare.utep.edu.App

 References: